 - Azure Automanage, which works with any new or existing server on Azure

 Most businesses run their business critical applications in Azure.
 New Azure-dedicated host capabilities and automatic VM guest patching help improve security and compliance.
 Additionally, the upcoming ability to Automanage platform maintenance will increase productivity while helping with availability and overall platform resiliency.

 Soon, you’ll also be able to run VMware workloads on Azure natively with the Azure VMware solution.
 This can help you increase the speed and the scale of your cloud infrastructure to increase your cloud savings.

 Using VMware on Azure can allow organizations to migrate on-premise applications to Azure without the cost of having to re-architect the entire application.
 This can also help speed up cloud adoption.

 - Azure VMware solutions assessments available with Azure Migrate.

 If you’re reading this article, we’re guessing wasting money isn’t on your agenda for this year.
 The good news is that with the innovations and actions mentioned here, there are more opportunities than ever to save money within your Azure environment.

 We hope you found value in this session because reducing Azure costs is a topic near and dear to us.
 We actually created a tool to help you save on your Azure spending in a fast, user-friendly, and automated way.
-Check it out through our 15-day free trial!
+Check it out for free!